ganeshpramila/Optimization-of-Trade-Settlement-Process-in-Capital-Market/README.md

 # Optimization-of-Trade-Settlement-Process-in-Capital-Market
 This project focuses on improving trade settlement processes in our capital market firm by streamlining workflows, enhancing automation, and ensuring compliance, ultimately reducing losses and increasing efficiency.

 Certainly!
 Trade settlement optimization is a crucial process in financial markets to ensure efficient and timely settlement of trades.
-As a product analyst, your role might involve optimizing this process to enhance operational efficiency and reduce risks.
+As a analyst, your role might involve optimizing this process to enhance operational efficiency and reduce risks.
 Here's a quick example:

 ## Scenario:
 Let's consider a scenario where your organization regularly trades financial instruments, such as stocks, in different markets.
 The settlement process involves multiple steps, including trade confirmation, reconciliation, and actual settlement.